gpamfilis/MDD/README.md

 # Meteorogical-Data-Downloader
-This program will download meteorological data from the meteo.gr website. to run it simply navigate through the command line or terminal to the directory where the directory of the code is located. and type "python MDD.py"
+This program will download meteorological data from the meteo.gr website. to run it simply navigate through the command line or terminal to the directory where the directory of the code is located. and type: "python MDD.py"

-Note:d
+Note: tested on a windows 7 machine (64 bit)

 Recomended: have anaconda python 3.5 installed